-Although any balancing scheme can be used, for the purpose of the section we rely on a special case of the multi-level hash table (MHT) balancing scheme.
-The memory is divided into d separate subtables T_1, \ldots, T_d , with a uniform hash function for each one of these subtables.
+T_1, \ldots, T_d , with a single uniform hash function mapping to each one of these subtables.
 Upon an element arrival, it is placed in the first subtable in which the corresponding mapped memory block has load lower than a pre-defined threshold h.
 If no such memory block exists, the element is placed in the overflow list.
+Note that, as described in Section VII, in the general case of the MHT balancing scheme, elements can also be stored in a bucket with load h under some conditions.

-A lookup operation follows the same steps as an insertion operation: The local Bloom Filters of the mapped memory blocks are queried one by one, until either the element is found, or a Bloom Filter with load less than h is queried.
-If all Bloom Filters have full load and the element was not found, then the overflow list is also queried.
+A lookup operation follows the same steps as an insertion operation: The Bloom Filters of the mapped memory blocks are queried one by one, until either the element is found or a Bloom Filter with load less than h is queried.
+Only if all filters have full load and the element was not found, the overflow list is also queried.

-Fig. 1 illustrates an insertion of a new element with h=3.
+Fig. 1 illustrates an insertion of a new element into the Bloom Filter based on the special case of the MHT balancing scheme with h=3.
 The memory consists of 3 subtables of decreasing size, with 4, 2 and 1 memory blocks, respectively.
-Each memory block is of size 6 bits, with 2 bits for the counter and 4 for the local Bloom Filter.
-When element y arrives, it is first hashed into the memory block of subtable T_1 with address 10.
-The counter at this memory block indicates that 3 elements have already been inserted.
-Since this load is equal to the threshold h=3, the scheme then tries to insert the element into subtable T_2 .
-In this subtable, the element is hashed into the memory block with address 01, where there are 2 elements.
-Since 2 < h, the element is inserted into this memory block.
+Each memory block is of size 6 bits, with 2 bits for the counter and 4 for the local bloom filter.
+When element y arrives, it is first hashed to the memory block at address 10 in subtable T_1 .
+The counter at this memory block indicates that 3 elements have already been inserted there, therefore the schemes tries to insert the element into subtable T_2 .
+In this subtable, the element is hashed to address 01, where there are 2 elements.
+At this point, the element is inserted to this memory block.
 The dashed arrow to subtable T_3 illustrates a hash function that is not actually performed.
-In addition, the element x is in the overflow list because all of its corresponding buckets were full upon its insertion.